 The LG G3 OLED is a remarkable TV for a home cinema setup.
 It has incredible contrast, with deep inky blacks and no blooming around bright highlights due to its OLED panel.
 It has great HDR brightness, so bright highlights look great next to the perfect blacks.
 It also has excellent low-quality content smoothing, so whether you like to watch movies on legacy formats like DVDs or through streaming services like Netflix, your content is free of macro-blocking, and details are preserved.
 The TV handles judder perfectly, so your movies are judder free.
 The TV looks great and is color accurate even with minimal calibration, so you'll have an amazing viewing experience almost right out of the box.

 The LG G3 OLED is an outstanding TV for dominating your friends in your games of choice.
 Enabling Game Mode slightly reduces overall HDR brightness, but as this TV has an amazing peak brightness in HDR to start with, this won't negatively affect your gaming experience.
 The TV has remarkably low input lag with Game Mode on, so games feel super responsive; your inputs almost instantly translate to the on-screen action.
 The TV can handle all commonly used resolutions with 10-bit HDR, like 1440p @ 120Hz and 4k @ 120Hz.
 It has fantastic reflection handling, and combined with the TV's amazing peak brightness in HDR, this makes this a fantastic OLED for any room condition; you can game during the day or with the lights off at night for the best HDR viewing experience.
-The response time is exceptionally low, so no matter how fast the action moves, you won't have any blur or ghosting.
+The response time is exceptionally low.
+This means no matter how fast the action moves, there won't be any ghosting or blur.

 The LG G3 OLED is a fantastic TV for PC gaming, but using it as a PC monitor is trickier.
 It has a nearly-instantaneous response time and incredibly low input lag, so games are fluid and responsive, with almost no distracting motion blur behind fast-moving objects.
 Its viewing angle is amazing, so even if you sit in front of the TV, you won't notice any discoloration or dimming at the edges.
 It gets very bright in HDR, so the latest hit games will look great.
 It also gets bright in SDR and has amazing reflection handling, so it'll still look great if your office setup is in a bright room or in front of some windows.
 Unfortunately, like many TVs, it doesn't use a standard RGB subpixel layout, so text isn't very clear when used as a monitor, as Windows ClearType can't fully compensate for non-RGB screens.
 Also, as with all OLEDs, there's a